prsai/ibotg/README.md

 window in your IRC client.

 Some special commands can be sent to this control user (root) prefixed with exclamation mark (!).
-At the moment only two commands are available:
+At the moment the following commands are available:

     !last <user|channel>